princid/Expense-Tracker/README.md

 # Expense-Tracker
 An expense tracker is a platform where we will list all our income and expenditures from various sources like salary , freelance , food , travel , medical , education etc to make an analysis about our money.
-So we can have any idea where we are spending our amount.
+So we can have an idea where we are spending our amount.

 # What is an Expense Tracker?
 Personal finance management is an important part of people’s lives.
 However, everyone does not have the knowledge or time to manage their finances in a proper manner.
 And, even if a person has time and knowledge, they do not bother with tracking their expenses as they find it tedious and time-consuming.
 Now, you don’t have to worry about managing your expenses, as you can get access to an expense tracker that will help in the active management of your finances.